Note: This article was originally published on 23rd March 2020.

 Circle of Control

-These are the things that you can directly affect – which is limited to the choices you make: your thoughts, actions, words, attitudes and decisions (but you can’t control their outcomes).
+These are the things that you can directly affect.
+This is limited to the choices you can make.
+For example: your thoughts, actions, words, attitudes and decisions (but you can’t control their outcomes).
 Accordingly, the circle of control is a very small circle!
-But that doesn’t make it less important than the other circles; in fact, this is the most important one of all, because this is where your personal power comes from.
+But that doesn’t make it less important than the other circles.
+In fact, this is the most important one of all, because this is where your personal power comes from.